ciaeric/ciaeric.github.io/_posts/2018-07-28-Custom-Function-API.md

 ### Scenario:

-Normally we directly put address information (country, state, postcode,etc) in to a Power BI Map tile if  the data is **not geocoded in database**.
+Normally we directly put address fields (country, state, postcode,etc) in to a Power BI Map tile if the data is **not geocoded in database**, and the issues could be

 - Sometimes the locations on the map are **not correctly** shown up.
-- And if you have thousands rows of address it might **take very long time**, my guess is the map tile is geocoding the address in background process.
+- **Take very long time** if you have thousands rows of address, my guess is the map visual is geocoding the address in background process.

 So if we feed Longitude and Latitude to the map visual directly, we will get correct results more efficiently.
-There are a lot of Geocoding API provider for using, and what we are going do is connecting Geocoding API to geocode directly in Power BI.
+There are a lot of Geocoding API provider for using, and what we are going do is connecting Geocoding API to retrieve Longitude and Latitude directly in Power BI.

 ---

 ### Preparation:

-I applied a API Key from [MapQuest](https://developer.mapquest.com/) which provides 15,000 free transactions per month.
-You could also use Google API or any provider you like.
+I applied an API Key from [MapQuest](https://developer.mapquest.com/) which provides 15,000 free transactions per month.
+You could also use Google API or any other provider you like.

 ![mapquest](/img/post7/Image2.png)